 Courtside Entertainment Group

-Courtside Entertainment Group produces and finances multi-platform, quality programming.
-Known for its high profile personalities, Courtside is the radio home for Laura Ingraham, Bill O'Reilly, Dr. Drew Pinsky, Loveline and now Ron Paul.
-Through its podcast division, Launchpad Digital Media, the company offers some of the biggest names in on-demand entertainment including Adam Carolla, CBS News, Afterbuzz TV with Maria Menounos, Dennis Miller, Jay Mohr, Laura Ingraham, Dr. Drew, Tom Green, Mark & Lynda, Brian & Jill, Penn Jillette, Rooster Teeth and the Toad Hop Network just to mention a few.
-Courtside's radio offerings are represented for advertising sales and satellite distribution by Dial Global.
+Courtside Entertainment Group produces and distributes quality programming to the PodcastOne platform and to other major audio platforms.
+Known for its high profile personalities, Courtside is the radio home for Laura Ingraham, Dr. Drew Pinsky and Loveline.
+Through its podcast division, PodcastOne Sales, the company offers some of the biggest names in on-demand entertainment including Adam Carolla, Steve Austin, Chris Jericho, Kathy Lee Gifford, Dan Patrick, Roddy Piper, Brandi Glanville, CBS News, Afterbuzz TV with Maria Menounos, Dennis Miller, Jay Mohr, Laura Ingraham, Dr. Drew, Mark & Lynda, Brian & Jill, Robin Antin, Penn Jillette, Bret Easton Ellis, Jake Plummer, and the SideShow Network just to mention a few.
+Courtside's radio offerings are represented for advertising sales and satellite distribution by Westwood One.

 Norm Pattiz CEO